BugSplat-Git/bugsplat-docs/introduction/getting-started/integrations/cross-platform/breakpad.md

 Breakpad is the predecessor of Crashpad.
 If you are configuring a new integration, please consider using our [Crashpad integration](https://www.bugsplat.com/docs/sdk/crashpad) instead.

 Google Breakpad is a crash reporting tool built by Google in C++.
 It allows you to submit minidumps to a configured URL as a crash happens.
-With Breakpad you can process crashes for [Windows](https://github.com/google/breakpad/blob/master/docs/windows_client_integration.md), [OS X](https://github.com/google/breakpad/blob/master/docs/mac_breakpad_starter_guide.md), and [Linux](https://github.com/google/breakpad/blob/master/docs/linux_starter_guide.md) applications.
+With Breakpad you can process crashes for [Windows](https://github.com/google/breakpad/blob/master/docs/windows_client_integration.md), [macOS](https://github.com/google/breakpad/blob/master/docs/mac_breakpad_starter_guide.md), and [Linux](https://github.com/google/breakpad/blob/master/docs/linux_starter_guide.md) applications.

 In a few simple steps, your Breakpad-enabled application can be configured to send crash reports to BugSplat.
 This allows you to take advantage of BugSplat's reporting mechanisms.